thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 weight: 160
 ---

-Modifies the type definition of a property from an existing [Type](../../../data-types/type).
+Modifies the type definition of a property or the closure of a method from an existing [Type](../../../data-types/type).
+It is not possible to convert a *property* to a *method* or the other way around.

 {{% notice note %}}
 Without an additional `callback` it is possible to modify to a less 'strict' definition.